matt-meyer-nyc/JavaScript-Budget-Demo/README.md

-### JavaScript Budget Demo
+# JavaScript Budget Demo
-## to start: clone directory, navigate to directory for this project and run 'open index.html'
+# *to start: clone directory, navigate to directory in command line and run 'open index.html'*

-#  this demo allows a user to track a personal budget by inputting income and expenses, tracking each entry, and then tallying the total budget, and the percentage of the budget for all expenses.
+##  This demo allows a user to track a personal budget by inputting income and expenses, tracking each entry in a list, and then tallying the total budget.
+Individual expenses and combines expenses are also tracked as a percentage of the total budget.

+## Of note, this project demonstrates some of the more difficult JavaScipt concepts such as: **closures, IIFEs, DOM manipulation, constructors and protoypes**

+*thank you to Jonas Schmedtmann for guidance to create this via his Udemy course "The Complete JavaScript Course"!*